albrenner/Human_Genetics_Lab/README.md

 **Assignments and Tests:**

-Five homework assignments based on the course recorded lectures and the textbook will be assigned.
+ Four Problem sets based on the course recorded lectures and the textbook will be assigned.